asilhanb/asilhanb/README.md

 # 👋 Hi, I'm Asilhan

-## 💻 Full Stack Developer | Python & .NET
+## 💻 Full Stack Developer | Python & .NET (ASP.NET Core)

-I am a passionate and results-driven Full Stack Developer with hands-on experience in building scalable and maintainable software solutions.
-I enjoy working across backend and frontend technologies, integrating clean architecture and modular design in real-world projects.
+I am a Full Stack Developer with hands-on experience in backend and web application development using Python and .NET (C#).
+I focus on building scalable, maintainable, and data-driven software solutions using clean architecture and modular code design.

+I have strong knowledge of object-oriented programming (OOP) and full stack web development with HTML, CSS, JavaScript, and Bootstrap.
+My backend experience includes ASP.NET Core and Entity Framework, and I have worked with relational databases such as MySQL, Oracle SQL, and PL/SQL.

+I also have a background in system analysis, UML diagramming, and software architecture fundamentals, with a strong focus on user experience and data security.
+I am familiar with Agile methodologies and collaborative development workflows and I am seeking opportunities as a Full Stack Developer or Backend Developer, with a strong interest in data-driven systems and applied Data Science.

 ---

 ## 🧠 Technical Skills

-### 🔹 Languages
+### 🔹 Programming Languages
 - Python
 - C#
 - C